Krol-X/yukiko/README.md

 ## Now available
+1. Views
    -   View object (You can create your own views, which should inherits from this View).
    -   LinearLayout (with vertical or horizontal orientation)
    -   TextView (for text rendering).
    -   Button.
    -   EditText.
--   SpanText (customizable chars - font, size, color, background color, etc).
    -   ImageView.
    -   ScrollView.
    -   ProgressBar.
+2. Text
+   -   SpanText (customizable chars - font, size, color, background color, etc).
+3. Drawable
+   -   Canvas.

 ## FAQ